 Administering authority.
 The designated unit of government given the authority to issue permits.
 Agricultural land disturbing activity.
 Tillage, planting, cultivation, or harvesting operations to produce agricultural or nursery vegetative crops.
 The term also includes pasture renovation and establishment, the construction of agricultural conservation practices, and the installation and maintenance of agricultural drainage tile.
-For purposes of this rule, the term does not include land disturbing activities for the construction of agricultural related facilities, such as barns, buildings to house livestock, roads associated with infrastructure, agricultural Agricultural land use conservation practices.
-Use of land for the production of animal or plant life including forestry, pasturing or varding of livestock, and planting, growing, cultivating, and life, including forestry, pasturing or yarding of livestock, and planting, growing, cultivating, and harvesting crops for human or livestock consumption.
+For purposes of this rule, the term does not include land disturbing activities for the construction of agricultural related facilities, such as barns, buildings to house livestock, roads associated with infrastructure, agricultural

+Agricultural land use conservation practices.
+Use of land for the production of animal or plant life, including forestry, pasturing or yarding of livestock, and planting, growing, cultivating, and harvesting crops for human or livestock consumption.
 Practices that are constructed on agricultural land for the purposes of controlling soil erosion and sedimentation.
 These practices include grass waterways, sediment basins, terraces, and grade stabilization structures.